-Register of Examiner members are appointed by the New Zealand Mining Board of Examiners for a three year term.
-This policy outlines the steps panel member must take to renew their appointment to the Register.
+Register of Examiner members are appointed by the Board for a 3-year term.
+This policy outlines the steps panel members must take to renew their appointment to the Register.

 Reduction in the number of examination panel members

-The New Zealand Mining Board of Examiners (the Board) has specified that panels of examiners consist of at least three members, including the chair, appointed from the register of panels’ members.
-It is the Board’s expectation that a panel will consist of no less than three members unless the circumstances are exceptional.
+The Board has specified that panels of examiners consist of at least 3 members, including the chair, appointed from the register of panel members.
+It is the Board’s expectation that a panel will consist of no fewer than 3 members, unless the circumstances are exceptional.

-This policy outlines the process to be followed in circumstances where a panel of examiners is reduced to less than three members.
+This policy outlines the process to be followed in circumstances where a panel of examiners is reduced to fewer than 3 members.

 Oral examination cancellation and rescheduling

-This policy extends to applicants applying to the New Zealand Mining Board of Examiners (the Board) to obtain a new certificate of competence (CoC).
+This policy extends to applicants applying to the Board to obtain a new CoC.

 Fit and proper person

-This policy outlines regulation requirements for a certificate of competence (CoC) applicant to be a fit and proper person, the New Zealand Mining Board of Examiners decision making process and factors taken into consideration.
+This policy outlines regulation requirements for a CoC applicant to be a fit and proper person, the Board's decision making process and factors taken into consideration.

-WorkSafe have published the prescribed competency requirements for holders of a certificate of competence (CoC) with no expiry date (‘a lifetime CoC’).
+WorkSafe has published the prescribed competency requirements for holders of a CoC with no expiry date (‘a lifetime CoC’).
 These requirements have been Gazetted(external link).